What is truncus arteriosus?

 When the fetus develops during pregnancy, the heart starts with a single large blood vessel coming from the heart called the truncus arteriosus.
 As fetal development progresses and the heart develops normally , the truncus divides into two arteries that carry blood out of the heart:

-- The aorta, which is attached to the left bottom chamber (ventricle) of the heart.
+- The aorta, which is attached to the bottom left chamber (ventricle) of the heart.
 It carries oxygen-rich ("red") blood to the body.

 Sometimes the single large blood vessel fails to divide during fetal development and the baby is born with a heart that has one artery carrying blood out of it.
 This congenital heart disease is known as truncus arteriosus or persistent truncus arteriosus (the trunk "persists").